 So, MEWAs have some duties under ERISA.
 However, the Department of Labor also gives states authority to regulate MEWAs to any degree "not inconsistent with Title I of ERISA".
 So, 90% of the nitty-gritty regulatory authority over MEWAs.(including prohibiting them from existing) rests with the states.
 Go back and re-read the last two paragraphs, to be sure that this dual hybrid regulatory status is clear in your mind.

 "Control Group" is the main factor for determining whether a group of employers is a single-employer or MEWA.
 Defining the concept of "control group" (and thus what constitutes a MEWA....versus a grouping of commonly-controlled subsidiaries) has not been DOL's finest hour for clarity.
 It's not really their fault.
 They know that their rules have to be applied to all sorts of unusual scenarios.
-DOL currently (but reserves the right to change, especially upward) says that at least a 25% common ownership constitutes a single "control group".
-So, if one business owns at least 25% of all the other businesses, or there is a single holding company that owns at least 25% of all, there is usually a "control group", and thus eligible to form a single-employer plan for all the businesses.
+At various times, you will hear from DOL that common-ownership at rates from 25% to 80% constitutes the requirement to be a single "control group".
+So, if one business owns at least 25% (or 80%) of all the other businesses, or there is a single holding company that owns at least 25% (or 80%) of all, there is usually a "control group", and thus eligible to form a single-employer plan for all the businesses.